Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 A: In infants, many communicating hydrocoeles resolve spontaneously within the first year or two of life.
 In adults, non-communicating hydrocoeles may sometimes resolve but often persist or enlarge if left untreated.
 Small, asymptomatic hydrocoeles in adults may not require treatment.

-Q6: What causes a hydrocoele in adults?
+Q6: What causes a hydrocele in adults?

-A: In adults, hydrocoeles can develop due to an imbalance in fluid production/absorption within the sac around the testicle, or sometimes due to inflammation, infection (epididymitis/orchitis), or trauma to the testicle or scrotum.
+A: In adults, hydroceles can develop due to an imbalance in fluid production/absorption within the sac around the testicle, or sometimes due to inflammation, infection (epididymitis/orchitis), or trauma to the testicle or scrotum.
 Often, no specific cause is found (idiopathic).

-Q7: Is a hydrocoele dangerous or cancerous?
+Q7: Is a hydrocele dangerous or cancerous?

 A: A hydrocoele itself is a benign (non-cancerous) collection of fluid and is not dangerous.
 However, it's important to have any scrotal swelling evaluated by a doctor to rule out other more serious conditions, like a testicular tumor, which can sometimes present with associated fluid.
 An ultrasound is often used for diagnosis.